 This may come as a surprise if you have researched this topic before.
 Before July 26th, 2013, the fines capped out at $100 per violation with an $85 maximum surcharge.
 The scaling penalties are meant to discourage repeat offenses, and much higher penalties even for first offenses.

+The true cost of a cell phone traffic ticket may come after the initial fine.
 For each violation, 5 driver violation points are added to your New York State driver’s license.

 There are potential consequences to racking up points in the New York driver violation point system.
 Crossing the 5-point threshold (i.e., having just one other moving violation conviction within 18 months), results in you being subject to the NYS Driver Responsibility Assessment Fee.
 For 6 points the Fee is $300.
 For each point above 6, you will be charged an additional $75.
 If you hit 11 points, your license can be suspended.

-As noted above, your very first step should be to consult with a NYC electronic device or cell phone ticket lawyer that has experience with similar cases in the NYC area.
+As noted above, your very first step should be to consult with an NYC electronic device or cell phone ticket lawyer that has experience with similar cases in the NYC area.
 Your next step will most likely be to return your ticket to the Traffic Violations Bureau (TVB), filling out the relevant portion of the ticket to note your plea of “Not Guilty.”